Caring for Elderly Parents What Matters Most

 2 Mobility

-Let’s talk about number two of the 4M framework of an age-friendly health system which is mobility.
+Let’s talk about number two of the 4M framework of an age-friendly health system, which is mobility.
 You might hear this and think mobility.
 Why is that important?

 Being in good physical condition affects everything a body does.
-How you get out of bed in the morning, your ability to shower, get dressed, get in and out of a car and drive to work, play with your children or grandchildren, take your dog for a walk, go golfing, hiking, skiing and more.
+How you get out of bed in the morning, your ability to shower, get dressed, get in and out of a car and drive to work, play with your children or grandchildren, take your dog for a walk, go golfing, hiking, skiing, and more.

 Little consideration is given to how vital physical fitness or strength is until an injury happens that negatively impacts daily abilities.
 Here are some simple examples.
 What happens when you spend an entire day working in the yard, washing windows, or getting down on hands and knees to scrub floors?